abhijit06021997/Helm/README.md

 #add selector  in this yaml or take another yaml files.

 #to apply this yaml files

-$ helm install my-first-relaese  .    ----[we can give any name but should be unserastanderble of first application]
+$ helm install my-first-relaese  .   ----to deplploy application  ----[we can give any name but should be unserastanderble of first application]

 # to check created deployment